5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 First and foremost it is worth repeating that any application supposed to run as a Service should be developed as an ordinary application, including test cases.
 When it passes such test cases you have reasons to be confident the application will run as a Service too.

-Having said this, there can be surprising differences between running as an ordinary application and a Service.
-For example, when a Service runs, not with a user's account, but with the system account (which is quite normal to do) any call to `#.FilesAndDirs.GetTempPath` results in
+Having said this, there can be surprising differences between running as an ordinary application and as a Service.
+For example, when a Service runs not with a user's account, but with the system account (which is quite normal to do) any call to `#.FilesAndDirs.GetTempPath` results in

 `"C:\Windows\System32\config\systemprofile\AppData\Local\Apps"`